cgat-developers/ruffus/doc/refactoring_ruffus_notes.rst

     * Jake has done this already.
     * Fantastic code.
 Checked in.
     * Get Job history / stats
+    * On by default?
+    * Can we get status?

 ***************************************
 job trickling
 ***************************************

+    * @recombine is the necessary step, otherwise all @split @merge end in a stall and we might as well not bother...
     * depth first etc iteration of tree
     * Jobs need unique job_id tag
     * Need a way of generating filenames without returning from a function